nidhin077/home-creators/README.md

 # Netspective Studios Typical Polyglot Creator's Home Setup

-Shahid's typical WSL2 Debian Engineering Sandbox for polyglot software development or any other "creator tasks" that are performed on Linux-like operating systems.
+Shahid's typical Engineering Sandbox for polyglot software development or any other "creator tasks" that are performed on Linux-like operating systems.

 If you're using Windows 10 with WSL2, create a "disposable" Debian WSL2 instance using Windows Store.
 This project treats the WSL2 instance as "disposable" meaning it's for development only and can easily be destroyed and recreated whenever necessary.
 The cost for creation and destruction for a Engineering Sandbox should be so low that it should be treated almost as a container rather than a VM.

 If you're using a Debian-based distro you should be able to run this repo in any Debian user account.
+It will probably work with any Linux-like OS but has only been tested on Debian-based distros (e.g. Debian and Ubuntu).

 ## One-time setup

 ### One-time setup of typical utilities

-Boostrap a Debian environment with required utilities (if you're using another distro, use your own package commands):
+Bootstrap a Debian environment with required utilities (if you're using another distro, use your own package commands):

 ```bash
 # assume bash as the default shell, requires sudo (admin) privileges